A robust optimization approach for dynamic traffic signal control with emission considerations: Generalization of the robust optimization approach

-As mentioned right before Section \ref{subsecesc}, the proposed robust optimization formulation can be easily extended to capture two additional environmental considerations that are of application importance: 1) to minimize the differences among the emission amounts on individual links, or, to ``equalize" the emissions among the links; 2) to minimize the total emissions in the network.
+As mentioned right before Section \ref{subsecesc}, the proposed robust optimization formulation can be easily extended to capture two additional types of environmental considerations: (1) to minimize the total emission on a subset of the network; and (2) to minimize the differences in the total emission on some relevant links, or, to ``equalize" the emissions among the links (environmental equity).
 These two generalizations will be discussed in this section.